Gina-Frankel/CV/README.md

 ### Learning ability
 I learn quickly and am intrinsically motivated.
 To ensure I am making progress and fully understand concepts I plan, track and assess my own learning.
 I also am proactive and will seek feedback from more experienced developers.
 My understanding of educational theory ensures that I can do this effectively.
-I have taught myself how to use React, and React frameworks such as Next and Gatsby as well as Typescript and GraphQl.
+Before starting at Maker's Academy I learnt the basics of Python and Ruby.
+In the last few months I have taught myself React, Typescript and GraphQl as well as how to create responsive interfaces.